No holiday virus bump seen yet - Farmville

 More than 10% of inmates test positive at BKCC

-More than 10% of inmates at the Buckingham Correctional Center (BKCC) in Buckingham County have tested positive for the coronavirus. ... read more
+More than 10% of inmates at the Buckingham Correctional Center (BKCC) in Buckingham County have tested positive for the coronavirus.... read more